Unidata/thredds/grib/src/main/resources/resources/grib1/readme.txt

  - Removed all ECMWF tables (2.98.*) from the ecmwf and ncl directories, as these are now coming from GRIB-API

  5/28/2014 moving AFWA tables from "local" to own "afwa" directory

+ 12/01/2017 sarms
+ - Start using grib1 tables for ecmwf from the package ecCodes
+ - src/main/sources/ecmwfGribApi/README.txt is now src/main/sources/ecmwfEcCodes/README.txt